 To understand today's headlines, we must look at yesterday's decisions.
 Ukraine has refused to renew a transit agreement that allowed Russian oil to flow through Ukrainian pipelines to Central Europe.
 Kyiv's position is straightforward: it will not facilitate Russian energy exports that generate revenue for Moscow's war machine.

 But for Slovakia and Hungary, the situation is more complicated.
 Both countries have refineries specifically configured to process Russian crude, and switching to alternative supplies would require expensive infrastructure modifications.
-Bratislava and Budapest have argued that Ukraine's decision to cut off transit imposes unfair costs on them and threatens their energy security.
+Bratislava and Budapest have argued that 's decision to cut off transit imposes unfair costs on them and threatens their energy security.